-- "Remote Share as a Secondary Path in a Pair" on page 24 - "Move Files and Folders" on page 24
+- "Remote Share as a Secondary Path in a Pair in a Domain" on page 26 - "Move Files and Folders" on page 26

-Remote Share as a Secondary Path in a Pair
+Remote Share as a Secondary Path in a Pair in a Domain

-In an Active Directory environment, Dynamic File Services 1.5 allows you to specify the UNC (Universal Naming Convention) path of a remote share as the secondary path in a pair, or you can browse to select the remote share.
+In an Active Directory environment, the Pair Wizard and Setup Wizard allow you to specify the UNC (Universal Naming Convention) path of a remote share as the secondary path in a pair, or you can browse to select the remote share.
 The shares must already exist and be published in Active Directory.
-For requirements and guidelines for using remote shares, see Section 4.10, "Remote Shares as Secondary Paths," on page 41.
+For requirements and guidelines for using remote shares, see Section 4.10, "Remote Shares as Secondary Paths in an Active Directory Domain," on page 43.